Political dissidence in the Empire of Japan: Japanese working with the British

 The SOAS, University of London was used by the British Army to train soldiers in Japanese.
 The teachers were usually Japanese citizens who had stayed in Britain during the war, as well as Canadian Nisei.
-When Bletchley Park, Government Code and Cypher School (GC&CS), was concerned about the slow pace of the SOAS, started their own Japanese language courses in Bedford in February 1942.
+When the Government Code and Cypher School at Bletchley Park was concerned about the slow pace of the SOAS, started their own Japanese language courses in Bedford in February 1942.
 The courses were directed by Royal Army cryptographer, Col. John Tiltman, and retired Royal Navy officer, Captain.
 Oswald Tuck.

-The Sorge spy ring
+Sorge spy ring

 Richard Sorge was a Soviet military intelligence officer who conducted surveillance in both Germany and Japan, working under the identity of a Japanese correspondent for the German newspaper Frankfurter Zeitung.
 He arrived in Yokohama in 1933 and recruited two journalists: Asahi Shimbun journalist Hotsumi Ozaki, who wanted successful communist revolutions in both China and Japan; and Yotoku Miyagi in 1932 who translated Japanese newspaper articles and reports into English and created a diverse network of informants.

 In 1941, he relayed to the Soviet Union that Prime minister Konoe Fumimaro had decided against an immediate attack on the Soviets, choosing instead to keep forces in French Indochina (Vietnam).
 This information allowed the Soviet Union to reallocate tanks and troops to the western front without fear of Japanese attacks.
-Later that year, both Sorge and Ozaki were discovered to be guilty of treason (espionage) and were executed three years later in 1944.
+Later that year, both Sorge and Ozaki were found guilty of treason (espionage) and were executed three years later in 1944.